DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 ## Important notes

-- All development work must be effectively verision controlled and pushed to GitHub every 2-3 days.
+- All development work must be effectively verision controlled and pushed to GitHub at least once every day.
 - GitHub repos are linked to a live dev server via [deploybot](https://github.com/katapultstudios/KatapultStandards#deployment)
 - Repos are for Themes and Plugins, _not_ WordPress core files
 - WordPress themes are for styles